 In addition to offering a range of activities, we want to ensure we focus on the key topics identified as part of the consultation, such as ASB, repairs and maintenance.
+To achieve this we will:

-- Consult with tenants and leaseholders to identify their engagement priorities. - Deliver a range of engagement topics based on priorities and regulatory requirements, such as but not limited to:
+- Consult with tenants and leaseholders to identify their engagement priorities.

+- Deliver a range of engagement topics based on priorities and regulatory requirements, such as but not limited to:

 - Repairs

+- Complaints

+- Open spaces

+- National Agenda

+- Estate Management

+- Young People

+- Gypsy and Traveller Community

 - Older People